 COTA Cycling: When, why and how?

-Rides are held most Wednesdays, with riders meeting at a designated starting point at 10.00am (Check our current timetable).
+Rides are held most Wednesdays, with riders meeting at a designated starting point at 10.00am (check our current timetable PDF, 584KB).

 We lead rides on both metropolitan and country routes that are suitable for beginners and experienced riders.
 Melbourne’s Bike Paths provide some enjoyable and picturesque riding routes.

 New cyclists are welcome.
 Please read the following documents and send your registration form into COTA Victoria at email@example.com

 Contact Cathy Mead by phone 0412 688 930 or email firstname.lastname@example.org.

 Bike riding is a social and enjoyable activity that can be incorporated easily into day-to-day life.
 It is suitable for all levels of ability.
 People start riding for their health and fitness, and often keep riding for the great company and enjoyment that riding provides.
 Bicycle riding is an appealing activity for seniors as it improves cardiovascular fitness while being low impact on the hips, knees and other joints.